 Italians will bring out a bottle of Tradizionale on special occasions, just like a bottle of Champagne.
 There are cheaper versions of balsamic vinegar, which are perfect for more everyday occasions when you just want the flavour of balsamic to highlight a dish.

-The aged Defrutum Balsamic Vinegar IGP 4 yr Aged – 2 Crowns, contains the grape must and wine vinegar and is a brilliant example of a great quality balsamic which is affordably priced and perfect for regular use.
+This bottle of 4 year aged balsamic from Defrutum contains the grape must and wine vinegar and is a brilliant example of a great quality balsamic which is affordably priced and perfect for regular use.

 Can I use balsamic vinegar to replace apple cider vinegar?

 It really depends what you're using it in!

 If you want to dress a salad, then balsamic vinegar is a fantastic alternative to apple cider vinegar.
 It brings extra dimensions of both sweetness and flavour.